Music torture in the war on terror: Artists

-In a 2008 interview on 3sat, James Hetfield, co-founder of Metallica, said that he felt honored that Metallica's music was used in Guantanamo Bay, but he worried that the band would become associated with a political message.
-In a 2009 interview with Rachel Maddow, drummer Lars Ulrich said that such use of their music was "certainly not something that we, in any way, advocate or condone."
+In a 2008 interview, James Hetfield, co-founder of Metallica, said that he felt honored that Metallica's music was used in Guantanamo Bay, but he worried that the band would become associated with a political message.
+In a 2009 interview with Rachel Maddow, drummer Lars Ulrich said that such use of their music was "certainly not something that we, in any way, advocate or condone".
 Metallica clarified in 2013 that they had not spoken to the military on the use of their music.